vedph/cadmus-doc/deploy/app.md

 ```

 the first item of the array will be targeted by `ALLOWEDORIGINS__0`; the second item by `ALLOWEDORIGINS__1`; and so forth.

-In this section I list the most relevant settings from the perspective of a server setup.
-The settings marked with 🚩 _must_ be changed to adapt to the hosting environment.

 ### Overriding Settings